 - Thursday 18 June 2020 6pm at Sydney Mechanics School of Arts https://smsa.org.au/

 - Thursday 25 June 2020 11.30am at Newcastle Library, in conversation with Professor Grace Karskens https://newcastle.

 - Thursday 25 June 2020 6.30pm at Better Read than Dead, in conversation with Dr Paul Irish https://www.

 - Tuesday 7 July 2020 11am at State Library of NSW, Scholar Talk https://www.sl.nsw.gov.

 You can read the Dictionary’s review here too.

-Mark Dunn is the former Chair of the NSW Professional Historians Association and former Deputy Chair of the Heritage Council of NSW.
+Mark Dunn is the author of ‘The Convict Valley: the bloody struggle on Australia’s early frontier’ (2020), the former Chair of the NSW Professional Historians Association and former Deputy Chair of the Heritage Council of NSW.
 He is currently a Visiting Scholar at the State Library of NSW.
 You can read more of his work on the Dictionary of Sydney here.
 Mark appears on 2SER on behalf of the Dictionary of Sydney in a voluntary capacity.
 Thanks Mark!